nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Add parcel to a delivery: `add_pc`

-Adds a parcel to an existing person to deliver to.
+Adds a parcel to an existing delivery.

 Format: `add_pc INDEX pc/PARCEL`